 Florida Park

-What Florida Park has seen, it hasn’t seen from anyone.
+What Florida Park has seen, it has not seen from anyone.
 In fact (and we always tell this anecdote because it is pure Spanish history) it was here that Lola Flores lost her earring.
-Now, Florida is the place for parties, live music sessions, and even the world-famous Bingo for Ladies by Lorena Castell.
+Now, Florida is the place for parties, live music sessions and even Lorena Castell’ s famous Bingo for Ladies.

 Fitz

-Fitz is the discotheque that wants to recover the spirit of the 20s of the last century: the excess made party and overflowing optimism.
-Its name refers to the writer who best narrated the decade: F. Scott Fitzgerald, who knows if the next Great Gatsby will be set in this Madrid club.
+Fitz is the nightclub that wants to recover the spirit of the 20s of the last century: the excess made party and overflowing optimism.
+Its name refers to the writer who best narrated the decade: F. Scott Fitzgerald, who knows if the next Great Gatsby is set in this Madrid club.

-Their forte is electronica, but they also have the best of urban music in concert, such as Ozuna.
+Its forte is the electronic music, but they also have the best of urban music in concert, such as Ozuna.

 📍 Calle de la Princesa, 1 (Argüelles)